 7. Celebrate volunteer of the month

 Show your appreciation by awarding a volunteer of the month, and sharing the news on your social media pages and website.
-A simple Q&A that covers why they volunteer and what they love will create an interesting piece of content.
-Not only does it foster a positive experience for your current volunteers, it also shows potential future volunteers that you really care about your team.
+Not only does it foster a positive experience for your current volunteers, but it also shows potential future volunteers that you care about your team.

 8. Use your database

-There are plenty of online jobs boards where you can post advertisements to recruit more volunteers.
+There are plenty of online job boards where you can post advertisements to recruit a potential volunteer.
 People can filter by industry, location, role, time commitment and other factors to find ads that suit their interests and availability.
 So once they apply with your organization, they’ve actively chosen you!

 Check out our post on writing a volunteer job description that stands out.